dabedin/ai-de-camp/README.md

 # AI-de-camp
-Playing with the words ["AI"](https://learn.microsoft.com/en-us/ai/playbook/technology-guidance/generative-ai/) and ["aide-de-camp"](https://en.wikipedia.org/wiki/Aide-de-camp), this repository is an experiment on how GenerativeAI could be leveraged in wargaming, starting with simple 1:72 toy soldier and maybe, in the future, addressing proper tabletop wargaming scenario.
+Playing with the words ["AI"](https://learn.microsoft.com/en-us/ai/playbook/technology-guidance/generative-ai/) and ["aide-de-camp"](https://en.wikipedia.org/wiki/Aide-de-camp), this repository is a learning experiment on how GenerativeAI could be leveraged in wargaming, starting with simple 1:72 toy soldier figurines and maybe, in the future, addressing proper tabletop wargaming scenario.

 <img src="docs/AI-de-camp%20design.png" alt="AI-de-camp" style="width:50%;">